John-Kostick/vzome-sharing/_posts/2022-05-03-Twelve-Edge-Transformation-14-00-49.md

  - [data assets and more info](<https://github.com/John-Kostick/vzome-sharing/tree/main/2022/05/03/14-00-49-Twelve-Edge-Transformation/>)

 {% endcomment %}
   Edges of an Octahedron transforming to edges of a Cube.
 In this series of models edges are shown rotating about radial lines from the origin to their midpoints.
-The first model shows a template as a fan of colored struts that are the directions of rotated edges.
+The first model shows a template as a "fan" of colored struts that are the directions of rotated edges, in relation to Octahedron and Cube.
+These models are all chiral, there could be another set of directions that mirror these.
 This series depicts the transformation in [Tensegrity](https://en.wikipedia.org/wiki/Tensegrity) mode, with the rotated edges representing compression elements, or sticks.

 A 3D design created in vZome.
 Use your mouse or touch to interact.